umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 There are several configuration keys that start with `Default` this allows you to configure the values for when a new form is created.

 ### DefaultManualApproval
 This setting needs to be a `True` or `False` value and will allow you to toggle if a form allows submissions to be post moderated.
-Most use cases are for publicly shown entries such as blog post comments or submisisons for a social campaign.
+Most use cases are for publicly shown entries such as blog post comments or submissions for a social campaign.

 ### DefaultDisableStylesheet
 This setting needs to be a `True` or `False` value and will allow you to toggle if the form will include some default styling with the Umbraco Forms CSS stylesheet.